-Our Rating Hours Kew Palace: Mar–Sept 10am–5:30pm, closed Oct to late Mar; Cottage: weekends and bank holidays 10am–4pm Transportation Tube: Kew Gardens Phone 020/8332-5655 Prices Admission to Kew Gardens is required: £15 adults, £14 seniors/students, £3.50 for kids 16 and under, discounts sometimes available online Web site Kew Palace and Queen Charlotte’s Cottage
+Our Rating Hours Kew Palace: Apr–Oct 10am–5:30pm; closed Nov–Mar.
+Cottage: Sat–Sun and bank holidays 10am–4pm.
+Transportation Tube: Kew Gardens Phone 020/8332-5655 Prices Included in Kew Gardens admission: £15 adults, £14 seniors and students, £3.50 children 16 and under; discounts sometimes available online Web site Kew Palace and Queen Charlotte’s Cottage

 MapRoyal Botanic Gardens, Kew, Richmond London